What is a Job Change?

 Titles to Track (required)

-Define which job titles or roles you want to monitor.- For New joiners: “Titles to track (new hires into these titles)”
+Define which job titles or roles you want to monitor.
+Common variations of each job title are automatically included - read more here: Searching by Titles.- For New joiners: “Titles to track (new hires into these titles)”

 - For Title changes: “Titles to track (promotions/moves into these titles)”